No cars. No concrete. No giant high-rise buildings.

 *Even though the Snow Goose has access to permits, the permits themselves are issued on a trip by trip basis based on availability.
 We request permits as soon as we know the dates of our visit, but they are issued fairly late in the season.
 Therefore, all routes are subject to change based on the ability to obtain the proper access permits.

 We shop local, sustainable, and organic whenever possible.
 Planning and provisioning for the Snow Goose is no easy feat, it takes weeks of ordering, menu planning, and shopping to make your trip run with ease.
-We focus on organic and pastured meats, sourced from pacific-northwest companies for all of our proteins, with the exception of the delicious, wild fish and other seafood that we either catch ourselves or buy from fisherman in port.
+We focus on organic and pastured meats, sourced from Pacific Northwest companies for all of our proteins.
+The one exception is the delicious wild fish and other seafood that we either catch ourselves or buy from fishermen in port.
 We shop Alaskan fair whenever possible to help support the local communities and people we love so much.

 Can you hear me now?

 Well, probably not.
 When you’re cruising the remote waters of the Inside Passage you’ll be completely off the grid.
-So phone calls, texts, and Facebooks posts will have to wait.
-And thank goodness.
-We’ve found that in order to really find yourself, you have to lose your tethers to the outside world.
-So, feel free to bring your cell phone (we have outlets to charge them) but don’t expect to use it for anything but taking pics, playing games, or as an expensive paper weight.
+Phone calls, texts, and Facebooks posts will have to wait.. and thank goodness!
+Because we’ve found that in order to really find yourself, you have to lose your tethers to the outside world.
+So, feel free to bring your cell phone (we have outlets to charge them), but don’t expect to use it for anything but taking pictures, playing games, or as an expensive paper weight.

 “This truly was the trip of a lifetime.
 Thanks just doesn’t express it.”